frankaemika/docs/source/ros_introduction.rst

 franka_example_controllers
 --------------------------
-In this package a set of example controllers for the use on a FRANKA ARM via ROS control are implemented.
+In this package a set of example controllers for controlling the robot via ROS are implemented.
 The controllers depict the variety of interfaces offered by the ``franka_hw::FrankaHW`` class and the according usage.
 Each example comes with a separate stand-alone launch file that starts the controller on the robot and visualizes it.

 To launch the joint impedance example, execute the following command: